Docs

 TextTType text with font and size selection

-PolygonGRegular polygons (3-12 sides) and stars
+PolygonGRegular polygons (3 to 12 sides) and stars

-PatternAInsert abstract patterns — Lissajous, spirograph, beams, etc.
+PatternAInsert abstract patterns: Lissajous, spirograph, beams, etc.

-3D WireframeWInsert 3D shapes — cube, sphere, pyramid, etc.
+3D WireframeWInsert 3D shapes: cube, sphere, pyramid, etc.

 Function GenFCycloid oscillator with live preview and presets

-Layers & Selection
+Layers & selection

 • The Layers panel shows all shapes in the current frame, top to bottom.